Optimize your Docker Image

 Scenario

-We have a Dockerfile for a project written using Express
+We have a Dockerfile for a project written using Express, TypeScript, and Node.js.

 Not Optimized Dockerfile: